 Significant work has already been done on strategy development with some local authority and regional strategies completed, while others find themselves in the early stages of the process.
-Limerick, Galway, Dublin, and Cork have all either commenced or published their local EV charging strategies.
+Limerick, Galway City, the Dublin local authorities, and Cork City have all either commenced or published their local EV charging strategies.
+All other local authorities have procured services to develop their EV infrastructure strategies and conduct demand-modelling.
+Fingal County Council have awarded a contract for the installation of 200 charge points at 50 locations across Dublin in 2025.
 ZEVI will accommodate the variations in pace and priorities over the coming months providing supports such as funding for strategy development, resources, EV infrastructure, research and development, as well as national guidelines and standards to facilitate a comprehensive charging network.

-The remaining local authorities will develop out their strategies in the first half of 2024.
-Towards the latter half of 2024 into early 2025, local authorities will identify shortlists of charging locations, which will be delivered in three phases, to meet the 2025 and 2030 AFIR targets (refer to section 5.4 and Table 11 for more detail).
+The remaining local authorities will develop out their strategies and implementation plans, which will result in significant infrastructure roll out in 2026.
+Towards the second half of 2025, local authorities will identify shortlists of charging locations, which will be delivered in three phases, with the ultimate aim of delivering infrastructure to meet user needs and deliver on the 2030 AFIR targets (refer to section 5.4 and Table 11 for more detail).

 Local authorities will determine the most appropriate business model approach to optimising public resources to install, operate and maintain the charge points at the identified sites.
-Following procurement of charging equipment and services, charge point installation works will have commenced latest in 2025 across all the local authorities.
+Following implementation planning, it is envisaged that charge points at destination and neighbourhood locations will commence in 2026 for the majority of local authorities, with some early mover local authorities commencing earlier than this in 2025.
 A comprehensive review and progress check in 2028 will offer the opportunity to assess progress, refine strategies, and strategically plan for the requirements leading up to 2030 and beyond.

-Critically, throughout the development and implementation of strategies, engagement between the local authorities, ZEVI and various stakeholders will be required throughout to mitigate anticipated barriers to charge point deployments in time to readily deploy infrastructure to meet key EU and national deadlines.
+Critically, throughout the development and implementation of strategies, engagement between the local authorities, ZEVI and various stakeholders will be required throughout to mitigate anticipated barriers to charge point deployments in time to readily deploy infrastructure to meet user needs and key EU and national deadlines.